stanchino/sitefull-cloud-templates/README.md

   * [jQuery](https://jquery.com/)

 The full list of modules added to the `Gemfile` is:
+  * [acts-as-taggable-on](https://github.com/mbleigh/acts-as-taggable-on) In order to use tags for deployment templates.
   * [database_cleaner](https://github.com/DatabaseCleaner/database_cleaner) Cleans up the database when running the tests.
   * [bootstrap-sass](https://github.com/twbs/bootstrap-sass) Allows for integrating the [Bootstrap](http://getbootstrap.com) framework.
   * [cancancan](https://github.com/CanCanCommunity/cancancan) A very good authorization module.